50 Years Ago: Crosby Stills Nash and Young Buy Time With ‘So Far’

 They'd need it.
 Crosby, Stills, Nash & Young mounted what became a celebrated stadium tour in 1974, apparently arguing all the way, and then scattered once more.
 The group couldn't even agree on releasing tapes from these shows, causing delays that stretched out over four decades until Nash finally pushed through a heavily re-produced box set in 2014.

-This takes nothing away from the music found on So Far -- a mystical, ever-intriguing blend of pastoral sweetness ("Woodstock") and scarring grit ("Ohio"), of weird portent ("Wooden Ships") and exultant passions ("Suite: Judy Blue Eyes"), of brokenhearted reverie ("Helpless") and Arthurian lust ("Guinnevere").
+This takes nothing away from the music found on So Far – a mystical, ever-intriguing blend of pastoral sweetness ("Woodstock") and scarring grit ("Ohio"), of weird portent ("Wooden Ships") and exultant passions ("Suite: Judy Blue Eyes"), of brokenhearted reverie ("Helpless") and Arthurian lust ("Guinnevere").
 These sounds had been heard before, however, and these praises given.

-Nash has since admitted that the idea of releasing a hits-package so soon into their career was absurd.
+Nash has since admitted that the idea of releasing a hits package so soon into their career was absurd.
 Moreover, he always considered them to be an album-oriented act, anyway.
 "I’m not particularly interested in singles," he said in 2013.
-"I like to put people on a musical journey when they listen to our albums [...]
-And we’ve always tried to make albums where every single track has a reason for being and has a raison d’etre and has to be there."
+"I like to put people on a musical journey when they listen to our albums [...] and we’ve always tried to make albums where every single track has a reason for being and has a raison d’etre and has to be there."

 Nevertheless, So Far quickly became Crosby, Stills & Nash's third chart-topping album in a row, eventually going six-times platinum.
 At the time, fans purchased So Far because it included the first album release of Young's "Ohio" and its B-side "Find the Cost of Freedom."
 Beginning in the '90s, even that excuse evaporated when both songs ended up on remastered box sets.
-(There's also the cover image drawn by Joni Mitchell, who also penned the set's "Woodstock," but not much else.)
+(There's also the cover image drawn by Joni Mitchell, who penned the set's "Woodstock," but not much else.)

 Ultimately, So Far ended up being about as satisfying as its title would indicate.
 It was good but not great, of its moment and certainly anything but definitive.